The CARES Act Student Loan Relief Options: Who Benefits and How?

 Is Action Needed to Receive the Relief?

-No. The interest waiver and suspension of required payments will be applied to the applicable federal student loan accounts automatically through your loan service provider.
+No. The 0 percent interest rate and suspension of required payments will be applied to the applicable federal student loan accounts automatically through your loan service provider.

 Will Automatic Debit Payments Stop?

 Yes.
-Your loan service provider will suspend automatic debit payments for student loans owned by the U.S. Department of Education.
-You can request a refund from your loan service provider for automatic payments that occurred from March 13, 2020, through December 31, 2020.
+Your loan service provider will suspend automatic debit payments for student loans owned by the DOE.
+You can request a refund from your loan service provider for automatic payments that occurred from March 13, 2020, through September 30, 2021.
 To resume your automatic debit payments, contact your loan service provider.

 How Does the CARES Act Affect Loan Forgiveness Programs?

 There is good news for individuals working toward Public Service Loan Forgiveness (PSLF) or Teacher Loan Forgiveness (TLF).
-Despite the suspension of required payments, each month through December 2020 will count toward the PSLF program.
-For teachers in the TLF program who are unable to finish the teaching year as a result of the COVID-19 pandemic, the partial year will count as a full year.
+Despite the suspension of required payments, each month through September 2021 will count toward the PSLF program.
+For teachers in the TLF program who are unable to finish the teaching year because of the COVID-19 pandemic, the partial year will count as a full year.

 Will Debt Collection Be Suspended?

 Yes.
-Debt collection for federal student loans owned by the U.S. Department of Education is suspended until December 31, 2020.
+Debt collection for federal student loans owned by the DOE is suspended until September 30, 2021.
 This suspension applies to garnishments on wages, tax refunds, and social security benefits.

 Does the CARES Act Include an Employee Benefit?

-As a tax-free employee benefit, employers can elect to pay up to $5,250 as a student loan repayment.
+As a tax-free employee benefit, employers can elect to pay up to $5,250 annually as a student loan repayment.
 This amount will not be considered taxable income to the employee.
-It is applicable to student loan payments made after the signing of the CARES Act on March 27, 2020, and before January 1, 2021.
-The $5,250 total includes both repayment of student debt and education assistance benefits excluded from employee’s income for the calendar year.
+It is applicable to student loan payments made after the signing of the CARES Act on March 27, 2020.
+The Consolidated Appropriations Act, 2021, extends this benefit through December 31, 2025.
+The $5,250 total includes both repayment of student debt and education assistance benefits excluded from the employee’s income for the calendar year.

 How Can Borrowers Get Assistance or Additional Information?

-Additional information about student loans is available on the U.S. Department of Education website (ed.gov) and through your loan service provider.
+Additional information about student loans is available on the DOE website and through your loan service provider.
 We’re happy to help you make the best decision for your situation—contact us today.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer.